-Wild Thing is a wilderness observatory in the Pirtsupites Grava Valley in a small town in Latvia called Cesis.
+Wild Thing is a wilderness observatory in the Pirtsupites Grava Valley in the small town Latvian town of Cesis.
 The observatory was built to generate a discussion about the future of the valley and highlight the significance of the area due to the risk of developers creating a generic golf course over the land.
 The installation was designed and built by an international group of 13 students led by the Building Works Unit and RTU Summer School.

 The team was approached by the town mayor who was struggling to realise the potential of the area and was frustrated by high maintenance costs, such as removing sprouting trees, stripping back bushes and cutting grass to manage the semi-wild landscape.
 However, the result of the ongoing maintenance left the space feeling undefined, not a wilderness and not an open parkland.
 This sense of being in limbo created something of a rural non-place.